Press enter to see results or esc to cancel.

 • Swelling in areas such as the veins in the neck, ankles, feet, legs, or abdomen

-There is currently no single method that is able to diagnose whether you have heart failure.
+There is currently no single method that can diagnose whether you have heart failure.
 Typically, diagnosis of heart failure comes in three phases, including:

 1. Investigating your family medical history